IPL-UV/LatentGranger/README.md

 - pytorch 1.9.1
 - pytorch-lightning 1.4.7

-The used conda (tested with v4.10.1) environment with the complete list of libraries is  described in `environment.yaml`.
+The used anaconda (tested with v4.10.1) environment with the complete list of libraries is  described in `environment.yaml`.

+## data

+## architectures

+### beta vae with fully connected

+### beta vae with convolutional layers

 ## usage

 ### train the autoencoder

 ```
-## this will train the autoencoder over the Toy dataset with gamma = 0.01 nad max lag = 5
+## this will train a simple VAE with fully conected layers over the Toy dataset
+## with gamma = 0.01 nad max lag = 5
-python3 main.py -d toy -g 0.01 --maxlag 5
+python3 main.py -d toy --arch vae -g 0.01 --maxlag 5
 ```

 ### XAI